mbucchia/Quad-Views-Foveated/README.md

 ### Customize the layer code

-In the project's properties, update the Preprocessor Definition for `LAYER_NAMESPACE` to a namespace that fits your project better.
-Remember to do this for both the Debug and Release profile.

-Update the `namespace` and `using namespace` declarations accordingly in the `XR_APILAYER_NOVENDOR_template\layer.cpp` and `XR_APILAYER_NOVENDOR_template\layer.h` files.

 Update the pretty name for your API layer in `XR_APILAYER_NOVENDOR_template\layer.h`, by changing the string for `LayerName` and `VersionString`.

 NOTE: Because an OpenXR API layer is tied to a particular instance, you may retrieve the `XrInstance` handle at any time by invoking `OpenXrApi::GetXrInstance()`.